aeturrell/coding-for-economists/README.md

 conda env create -f environment.yml
 ```

-on the command line. **This takes a really, really long time to install and has only been tested on Mac**.
-Coding for Economists depends on a LOT of packages, which in turn have a lot of dependencies.
+on the command line. **This takes a really, really long time to install**.
+The dockerfile version uses **Mamba** to speed up the install.
+The environment construction is slow because Coding for Economists depends on a LOT of packages, which in turn have a lot of dependencies.

 You can check that this has worked by running `which python` on the command line.
 You should get something like